 The Nest features an Eco mode ideal for setting custom temperature ranges.
 Your Nest will adjust the temperature depending on if you're at home or away.

-To create a custom temperature range in Eco mode, go to Settings and select Eco.
-The display will show any current “Heat to” and “Cool to” temperature settings.
-You can select each and make your preferred changes.
-Once you're finished, select Done.
+To customize the Nest temperature range in Eco mode, go to Settings and select Eco.
+The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
+You can select each and make any and all adjustments.
+When complete, select Done.

 11. What to Do if a Nest Thermostat Is Not Compatible

-12. Can I Manually Control My Nest Thermostat?
+12. How Do I Manually Control My Nest Thermostat?

-Nest Thermostats are loaded with innovative features designed to increase comfort and decrease costs.
-However, you have the ability to turn off the smart features if you prefer manual controls similar to normal thermostats.
+Nest Thermostats are loaded with innovative features designed to improve comfort while keeping costs low.
+However, you can actually turn off the smart features if you prefer manual controls similar to normal thermostats.

 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.

 • Eco: From the main screen, go to Settings, scroll to Eco.
-Once in Eco, select Off for both the Heat to and Cool to temperatures, before selecting Done.
+Once in Eco, select Off for both the current Heat to and Cool to temperatures, before selecting Done.

 • Home/Away Assist: From the main screen, go to Settings and select Home/Away Assist.
 Then, select Stop Using and click Done.